epiverse-trace/blueprints/blueprints.md

 ## Version

-The current version of this document is 0.0.2, published on the 26th July 2022.
+The current version of this document is 0.0.2, published on the 2nd Aug 2022.

 -----